cadojo/cadojo.github.io/writing/Quarantine Dates/online-museums.md

 \html{<h2>Overview </h2>}
 \toc

-My girlfriend and I have been looking for online museum exhibits that are Covid-safe.
+Casey and I have been looking for online museum exhibits that are Covid-safe.
 There are a lot of interesting exhibits that are fully virtual!
-This post contains a short list of some promising online museum tours & displays.
+This page contains a short list of some promising online museum tours & displays.

-I can update this as we find more! 😊

 ## [Arts and Culture by Google](https://artsandculture.google.com)